heapwolf/MacBox/README.md

 # MacVM

+- Fixes full screen problem by removing toolbar adding start stop to the menubar.
+- Adds downloader for `.ipsw` image

 macOS Monterey added support for virtualizing macOS with Apple silicon host.

 This project provides an example project for the setup.